 1] Reset the FSRM Service

 As mentioned, the basic cause of the error is the interruption of the File System Resource Manager (FSRM) service.
-Thus, we could try resetting the service through elevated Command Prompt.
+Thus, we could try resetting the service through an elevated Command Prompt.

 Search for Command Prompt in the Windows search bar.
 Right-click on the option and select Run as administrator.
 Type the following command in the Command Prompt window and press Enter to execute it: